ethereumclassic/ethereumclassic.org-redesign-text/understand_blockchain_and_etc.md

 ETC is the more advanced connection, it takes the blockchain idea into the future, enabling us to do much more than simply send money.

 ## More than just a blockchain
-If the Internet was simply a bunch of interconnected computers, and didn't have any users or people creating websites, it would be largely useless.
+If the Internet was simply a bunch of interconnected computers, and didn't have any users or people creators making websites, it would be largely useless.
 In much the same way a blockchain needs users and creators.
-ETC has both and they're working on real problems.
+ETC has both and we're working on solving real world problems of interconnecting people and their devices.

 Beyond a blockchain, we are:
 * A fair and open community